I’m Latrina Walden, and my official title, family nurse practitioner, combines two of the things about which I care most deeply: family and nursing.

 I’ve worked as a nursing home administrator, a dialysis nurse, an admissions nurse, an ER nurse, a nurse practitioner and a nursing instructor.
-After myriad teaching roles online and in the classroom, I’ve been a senior lecturer at Clayton State University in Georgia since 2012.
-Here, I teach various classes in the health administration program, and I’ve developed the curriculum for two new courses.
+After myriad teaching roles online and in the classroom, I was a senior lecturer at Clayton State University in Georgia from 2012 to 2019.
+There, I taught various classes in the health administration program, and I developed the curriculum for two new courses.

 Throughout my career, I’ve written and published multiple journal articles.
 I also co-authored a paper, “Using the ACO Concept to Produce Better Outcomes through Integrated Healthcare,” that was named the Business and Health Administration Association’s conference “Best Paper” in 2014.

 My passion for teaching led me to create and share videos and study materials online, so I can help you pass your nursing certification exams, whether it’s your AANP, AGNP or ANCC.